PGScatalog/pgsc_calc/README.md

 >
 > Nat Biotechnol.
 2020 Feb 13. doi: 10.1038/s41587-020-0439-x.

-In addition, references of tools and data used in this pipeline are as follows:
+In addition, references of tools and data used in this pipeline are described in [`CITATIONS.md`](CITATIONS.md).

-- ...